open-aeon/aeon/README.md

 **This project is currently at `v0.1.0`, focusing on a complete, single-node core engine.**

-## 🌟 v0.1.0 Highlights & Features
+## 🌟 Highlights & Features

-The `v0.1.0` release delivers a robust, single-node message broker with a focus on protocol correctness, storage efficiency, and a complete consumer group implementation.
+The `v0.1.0` release delivers a robust, single-node message broker with a focus on deep engineering solutions and protocol correctness.

-*   **🚀 Kafka Protocol Compatibility**: Fully compatible with the Kafka protocol, allowing the use of standard Kafka clients (`rdkafka`, Java clients, etc.) for producing and consuming messages.
+*   **🚀 Kafka Protocol Compatibility via Automated Code Generation**:
-    *   Implemented via a `build.rs` script that parses Kafka's official JSON protocol specifications to automatically generate Rust structs and serialization/deserialization logic.
-This ensures correctness and easy upgrades.
+    *   Instead of error-prone manual implementation, the entire Kafka protocol layer is **automatically generated**.

-*   **💾 High-Performance Log Storage Engine**:
+    *   A `build.rs` script parses Kafka's official JSON protocol specifications and uses procedural macros (`aeon-protocol-macro`) to generate all request/response structs, along with their version-aware serialization (`Encode`) and deserialization (`Decode`) logic.

-    *   Built with memory-mapped files (`mmap`) for zero-copy reads and high-throughput writes.
+*   **🔄 Complete Consumer Group & Rebalancing Implementation**:
-    *   Features a segmented log design, where each partition is composed of multiple segment files.
+    *   Features a fully functional **Group Coordinator**, implemented as a separate asynchronous Actor, to manage the entire consumer lifecycle.
+This is often the most complex part of a message broker.
-    *   Implements a sparse in-memory index for each segment, allowing for fast offset lookups without loading the entire index into memory.
+    *   Correctly handles the complete Kafka consumer group protocol suite: `FindCoordinator`, `JoinGroup`, `SyncGroup`, `Heartbeat`, and `OffsetCommit/Fetch`.

-*   **🔄 Complete Consumer Group Implementation**:
+    *   Supports dynamic partition rebalancing as consumers join or leave a group, ensuring no messages are lost and consumption is balanced.

-    *   Features a fully functional Group Coordinator on the broker side to manage consumer groups.
+*   **💾 High-Performance I/O & Storage Engine**:
-    *   Supports dynamic partition rebalancing as consumers join or leave the group.
+    *   The storage engine is built on **memory-mapped files (`mmap`)** to achieve high-throughput writes and **zero-copy reads**, minimizing kernel/user-space context switching.
-    *   Handles the complete Kafka consumer group protocol suite (`FindCoordinator`, `JoinGroup`, `SyncGroup`, `Heartbeat`, `OffsetCommit/Fetch`).
+    *   Implements a **segmented log** design coupled with a **sparse in-memory index**, allowing for efficient offset lookups without consuming large amounts of memory.

-*   **⚙️ Asynchronous Architecture**:
+*   **✅ End-to-End Tested with Standard Clients**:
-    *   Built entirely on `tokio`, leveraging Rust's async/await for high concurrency and efficient I/O handling.
+    *   The broker's correctness and compatibility are validated by a comprehensive integration test suite.
-    *   Each consumer group is managed by a dedicated asynchronous task (Actor model), ensuring isolation and scalability.
+    *   The test suite uses the standard `rdkafka` (librdkafka) Rust client to perform a full produce/consume cycle, proving that Aeon works seamlessly with the existing Kafka ecosystem.

 ## 🏛️ Architecture (v0.1.0)